JaakkoLipp/FrontendProject/readme.md

 Index.html located inside dist folder, which is the mnain folder for the project.\

+Vscode liveserver view used to view locally.\
+recommended to use github pages version for viewing.\

 to generate new css files use command:\
 "npm run sass"\
 to deploy site use:\